Explain the techniques of writing skill and indicate problems in writing. Point out the differences between spoken and written language.

 Difference between Spoken and Written Language

 Both spoken and written discourse represents an interactive process of negotiation; however the process of speaking and writing are not identical.
-Many writers have expressed their opinion regarding the differences between the two, which are listed below:
+Many professional academic writers have expressed their opinion regarding the differences between the two, which are listed below:

 |Function||Speech is basically interaction between the speaker and the listener.||Written language is mainly transactional in function.

 |Process||Speakers make use of linguistic, paralinguistic and prosodic features such as stress, speed, loudness, facial expression and gestures.